Prologue

 “Because you almost believed it was all numerology.”

-We stopped before a wall scrawled in chalked constants and half-erased glyphs.
+We stopped in front of a wall scribbled with constants and half-erased glyphs.
+Chalk marks pulsed faintly under the rain.

 “And now?”